Sea-X11/Sentiment-LSTM/README.md

             <li>The result includes the <strong>sentiment</strong> (positive or negative), the <strong>confidence</strong> score, and the <strong>strength</strong> of the prediction (strong, moderate, weak).</li>
         </ul>

-# Deployment Guide: Flask Sentiment Analysis App:Setting Up Your Flask Application Locally
+# Deployment Guide:Setting Up Your Flask Application Locally

 This guide walks you through setting up and deploying your sentiment analysis Flask application to cloud platforms.